gongahkia/gongahkia/README.md

 - 👋 Gabriel here.
-- 👀 I’m interested application and web development.
+- 👀 I’m interested in application and web development.
 - 🌱 Currently practicing Go, Kotlin and C. Versed in Python, Javascript, C++, HTML, and CSS.
 Julia, Rust, Perl, and Ruby are all on the backburner for now.
 - 🤡 Deluding myself into believing C++ will make me a better programmer when I have to create a whole ass void function to use .split()
 - 💞️ I’m looking to collaborate on anything app or web dev related, though I'll likely be more of support for back-end related stuff.